-I want you to have an exciting and fulfilling career as a TV scriptwriter that lasts for decades.
+I want you to have an exciting and fulfilling career that lasts for decades.

 I'll show you how it's perfectly possible with the right attitude.

-One single moment in time that has lived for six decades already – and could live for centuries more.
+So many characters who have lived for years already – and could live for decades more.

 In some way, isn't that purest form of the dream of the artist?

 Just like the writers of those shows above, you have an idea.